 Election of directors.
-Under our bylaws, a nominee will be elected to the Board of Directors if the votes cast "for" the nominee's election exceed the votes cast "against" the nominee's election (with abstentions and "broker non-votes" not counting as votes "for" or "against").
+Under our bylaws, a nominee will be elected to the Board of Directors if the votes cast "for" the nominee's election exceed the votes cast "against" the nominee's election, with abstentions and "broker non-votes" not counting as votes "for" or "against."
+If the shares you own are held in "street name" by a brokerage firm, your brokerage firm, as the record holder of your shares, is required to vote your shares according to your instructions.
+Starting this year, if you do not instruct your broker how to vote with respect to this item, your broker may not vote with respect to this proposal.
 If an uncontested incumbent director nominee receives a majority of votes "against" his election, the director must tender a resignation from the Board.
 The Board will then decide whether to accept the resignation within 90 days following certification of the shareholder vote (based on the recommendation of a committee of independent directors).
 We will publicly disclose the Board's decision and its reasoning with regard to the offered resignation.